Union of the Peoples of Cameroon: Foundation

 On 17 June, the Provisional Bureau decided the UPC would call itself the "Cameroonian section of RDA", and that the first public function of UPC would be held on 22 June in Douala.
 The meeting of 22 June was held in the Salles de Fêtes d'Akwa and was attended by around 500 people.
 Libaï and Bouli addressed the function.
 Participants included Ruben Um Nyobè, Charles Assalé, as well as traditional chiefs such as Ekwalla Essakra and Lobé-Bell.
 In November, Ruben Um Nyobè took charge of the organization as its general secretary after a vote at a meeting of the Provisional Bureau.
 Before the meeting of the enlarged Provisional Bureau, Léopold Moumé Etia had been mentioned as another possible candidate for the position, but he declined the nomination on personal grounds.
 At the second congress of RDA, celebrated in Treichville, Ivory Coast, 1–5 January 1949, membership of the UPC in the RDA was confirmed, and Um Nyobé was elected vice-president of RDA.

 Despite his friendly relationship with the PCF, the historian Thomas Deltombe points out that the organization is not a communist party and that it "was above all a fraternity by default.
 Who else but the communists, in the 1950s, were ready to take a stand for the liberation of the colonized peoples?
 UPC activists could identify themselves, as individuals, with communist sympathies, but the UPC, as a nationalist movement, was not.
 "While some of its leaders such as Félix-Roland Moumié or Ernest Ouandié are indeed sensitive to communist ideals, others, notably Ruben Um Nyobè, consider that the UPC must remain neutral on ideological issues to bring together all Cameroonian independence activists.

 Growth

-On 10 April 1950, the enlarged Leading Committee holds a meeting in Dschang.
+On 10 April 1950, the enlarged Leading Committee held a meeting in Dschang.
 During the course of the meeting a decision is taken to regard the function as the first congress of UPC.
 The congress lasted until 13 April.
 A new Leading Committee was elected with President: Chief Mathias Djiomessi; General Secretary: Ruben Um Nyobè; Vice-presidents: Guillaume Bagal, Phillipe Essama Essi, Félix-Roland Moumié, Samuel Noumouwe and Treasurer: Emmanuel Yap.
 After the congress Charles Assalé left the movement and joined the procolonial fold.
 The party published the papers La Voix du Cameroun, Lumière, Étoile and Vérité.

 After trying a parliamentary vote in 1952 without success, the UPC turned to the United Nations, who had the guardianship of Cameroon, to demand independence and reunification.
 Under the aegis of Ruben Um Nyobè, the Secretary-General, the party requested of the 4th UN General Assembly supervising committee in December 1952: